-When a regular or long-term auxiliary employee is temporarily required by the Director to accept the responsibilities and carry out the duties incident to a position covered by this Agreement which is senior to the position she/he normally holds, she/he shall be paid at the senior rate.
-Absences of less than three (3) working days shall not normally be filled by an acting appointment.
+When a regular or long-term auxiliary employee is temporarily required by the Director or designate to accept the responsibilities and carry out the duties incident to a position covered by this agreement which is senior to the position they normally hold, they shall be paid at the senior rate.
+Absences of less than three working days shall not normally be filled by an acting appointment.